KSP-KOS/KOS/doc/source/language/flow.rst

     }

 .. warning::
+    Do not make the body of an ``ON`` take a long time to execute.
+    :ref:`it will cause your mainline code to be starved of CPU time
+    <cpu hardware>`.
+Avoid spending too much time during ``ON`` bodies
-    DO NOT make the body of an ``ON`` statement take a long time to execute.
-If you attempt to run code that lasts too long in the body of your ``ON`` statement, :ref:`it will cause an error <cpu hardware>`.
-For general help on how to deal with this, see the :ref:`tutorial on design patterns <designpatterns>`.
+    if you can.
+For details on how to deal with this, see the :ref:`tutorial on design patterns <designpatterns>`.

 Avoid looping during ``ON`` code blocks if you can.
 If you are going to make extensive use of ``ON`` triggers, it's important to understand more details of how they :ref:`work in the kOS CPU <cpu hardware>`.